elizabethsong/page-rank/README.md

 # page-rank
 PageRank algorithm for search

-Create search engine, with 'small.csv.gz' which is an example graph from "Deeper Inside Pagerank" research paper.
+Create search engine for Lawfare Blog.
+There are two datasets available: 'small.csv.gz' is a smaller, example graph from "Deeper Inside Pagerank" research paper and 'lawfareblog.csv.gz' is the main file to test on.

 To run:
 ```